 History of LPOIC

-We would like to thank Bill Schaudt for providing us with what must have taken many hours of research to write.
+A huge thank you goes out to Bill Schaudt for providing us with what must have taken many hours of research to write.
 This is the history of our beautiful Lake Pend Oreille and Lake Pend Oreille Idaho Club and why the club formed.
 It is the most comprehensive gathering of information about our lake and club.

 Back in the Good Ole Days, History of Lake Pend Oreille Idaho Club

 By: Bill Schaudt, 1994

 It’s interesting how “history” becomes accepted.
 I started researching something as simple as the beginning of the K&K Fishing Derby.
 I have now read conflicting articles from the 1940’s, 50’s, 60’s and 70’s.
 I have seen pictures and read accounts that are incredible.
 It does seem, though, that dates and recollections of times can easily vary, and yet, they blend together.
 One thing is clear: the story of the “Kootenay Rainbow” being introduced to Lake Pend Oreille is both fascinating and unbelievable.
 I don’t presume to claim what follows are the true facts, only the history as I have sorted through it.